wvanderp/awesome-dutch-osint/README.md

 ### 🛣️ Nationaal Wegenbestand

 The national road database (🇳🇱 [Nationaal Wegenbestand](https://nl.wikipedia.org/wiki/Nationaal_Wegenbestand)) contains all the roads in the Netherlands.
 It is a dataset with all the roads, including the road number, the type of road, and the location.
 But the most important information is the owner of the road (🇳🇱 [Wegbeheerders](https://nl.wikipedia.org/wiki/Wegbeheerder).
-From this you can determine if a road is publicly or privately owned.
+From this, you can determine if a road is publicly or privately owned.

 <https://www.nationaalwegenbestand.nl/> main site of the dataset
 <https://www.pdok.nl/introductie/-/article/nationaal-wegen-bestand-nwb-wegen> a handy viewer of the dataset